RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

       - Criminal liability different to civil liability
       - States still enjoy immunity from civil liability arising from torture
       - But note there were strong dissenting opinions from other judges
-      - “WHAT A PITY” Judge Ferrari Bravo
+      - "WHAT A PITY" Judge Ferrari Bravo
     - In the Case of The Prosecutor v Omar Hassan Ahmad Al-Bashir (International Criminal Court-2019)
       - Jordan failed to act on arrest warrant
       - No Head of State Immunity under the Rome Statute creating the International Criminal Court
       - Jordan had a duty to arrest and deliver him to the court
   - Immunity of Foreign Minister
     - Democratic Republic of Congo v Belgium (The Arrest Warrant Case) I.C.J.
 Rep 2002, p3
-      - Belgium issued international arrest warrant against Congo’s Foreign Minister Ndombasi for crimes considered to be grave breaches of International Humanitarian Law (Geneva Conventions & Protocols)
+      - Belgium issued international arrest warrant against Congo's Foreign Minister Ndombasi for crimes considered to be grave breaches of International Humanitarian Law (Geneva Conventions & Protocols)
       - Belgium claimed that it could exercise Universal Jurisdiction.
       - Congo argued that it was a violation of principle that a State cannot exercise authority on territory of another State and that it was also a violation of the principle of sovereign equality between States.
     - LAST WEEK WE LOOKED AT THIS CASE IN TERMS OF UNIVERSAL JURISDICTION BUT IT IS ALSO IMPORTANT ON QUESTION OF IMMUNITIES
   - Diplomatic and consular immunity
     - Diplomats are immune from all administrative, civil, criminal jurisdiction of the receiving State, to which they are accredited.
     - Generally, a Diplomats family will also enjoy the same immunities (provided they are not a citizen of the host State)
     - Diplomats are unable to do their jobs/role without fear or favour.
-Concept is based on so-called ‘functional necessity’ theory.
+Concept is based on so-called 'functional necessity' theory.
-    - The criteria for diplomatic status are set out in the Vienna Convention on Diplomatic Relations 1961 (‘Vienna Convention’).
+    - The criteria for diplomatic status are set out in the Vienna Convention on Diplomatic Relations 1961 ('Vienna Convention').
     - The Vienna Convention has been made part of Australian domestic law pursuant to the Diplomatic Privileges and Immunities Act 1967 (Cth)
   - Diplomatic & Consular Immunity
-    - “diplomatic agent” (Art 1)
+    - "diplomatic agent" (Art 1)
     - Under the Vienna Convention, diplomats are considered inviolable and not subject to arrest or detention (art 29).
     - They are absolutely immune from criminal prosecution (art 31) and are immune from civil suite except in relation private activities outside their official functions (art 31).
     - Important to note that the Immunity belongs to the State not the diplomat → immunity can be waved by the sending State